dimm-city/dimm-city-website/src/pages/about.md

 We are working toward creating a simple game made simpler by integrating online support and resources that will assist in playing, planning, and running the game.

-Dimm City welcomes anyone who wants to dream with us to pick up a super simple SPORE (one-page RPG) off our site to try out an easy game or purchase the Dreamer's Guide to Dimm City and go a little deeper into the setting.

-There is canon content and we also invite you, the Dreamer, to create in the world as well through journaling on dimm.city and shaping the world through a submission process to add your player-created content to the canon.

-In a game where genres converge and choices define your journey, Dimm City RPG invites you to dream, create, and embark on an unforgettable adventure.
-Join us in shaping this unique dreamscape, where every choice matters and where your imagination knows no bounds.

-Dimm City awaits!

 ## Our Channels